Spider-Man (Japanese TV series): Protagonists

-Takuya assumes the identity of Spider-Man when he dons the protective suit known as the Spider-Protector.
-He is genetically altered as a result of the Spider-Extract injected into his body by Garia, gaining spider-like abilities such as being able to stick to and climb up walls.
-He can also detect the activities of nearby enemies with his Spider-Senses, and his physical strength is greater than the average person.
-However, he has also inherited some of the same weaknesses actual spiders have, such as a strong sensitivity towards cold.
+Takuya assumes the identity of Spider-Man when he dons the protective suit called the Spider-Protector.
+He is genetically altered as a result of the Spider-Extract that Garia injected into his body, giving him enhanced physical strength and spider-like abilities, such as being able to stick to and climb up walls and sense the activities of nearby enemies with his Spider-Senses.
+However, he also has some weaknesses of spiders, such as sensitivity to cold temperatures.

-Spider-Man keeps his true identity a secret from the public, although his reputation as a defender of justice is established early on.
-Spider-Man even gets a hit song named after him called the "Spider-Man Boogie" in Episode 7.
-Only Juzo Mamiya and the staff of the Interpol Secret Intelligence Division know of Spider-Man's true identity, starting with the movie and every episode in the series from 11 and onward.
-They cooperate in various instances to thwart the schemes of the Iron Cross Army.
+Spider-Man keeps his true identity a secret from the public, though is well known as a defender of justice.
+Only Juzo Mamiya and the staff of the Interpol Secret Intelligence Division know of his true identity, beginning with the movie and episode 11, and aid him in stopping the schemes of the Iron Cross Army.

-Spider-Man spends most of the series fighting off Ninders (the Iron Cross Army's foot soldiers).
-He rarely finishes the Machine BEMs by himself, as they usually turn giant, forcing Spider-Man to summon Leopardon.
-Spider-Man thus occupies a peculiar position in the Japanese superhero genre of having no signature finishing move or weapon, such as Kamen Rider's Rider Kick or Kikaider's Denji End.
+Spider-Man spends most of the series fighting off Ninders, the foot soldiers of the Iron Cross Army, as well as the Machine BEMs, which he usually cannot fight alone due to their ability to grow in size, forcing him to summon Leopardon to fight them.

-When Spider-Man faces the enemy in each episode, he introduces himself while performing a dramatic pose.
-A version of the show's theme song then plays as background music as Spider-Man begins to fight.
-The same shot of Spider-Man conducting the pose would be used repeatedly a couple of times before battle.
-Toei's version of Spider-Man rarely uses his web shooter to swing between buildings, as his main mode of transportation is a car called the Spider Machine GP-7, along with an aircraft called the Marveller.
-His web shooter instead shoots a rope which he latches onto things and he swings with it using both hands like Tarzan.
+When Spider-Man confronts an enemy, he introduces himself while striking a pose and a version of the show's theme song plays as he begins to fight.
+Due to budget issues, he rarely uses his web shooter to swing between buildings, instead using a car called the Spider Machine GP-7 and the Marveller for transportation.
+His web shooter shoots rope instead of webbing, which he attaches to surfaces to swing from.